WAVE-hamburg/wave-hamburg.github.io/_pages/outreach.md

 Going further down in the image, we reach the part of the fiber that is near the surface, and roads, on the DESY/Bahrenfeld campus.
 The car traffic, trees swaying in the wind, and general urban activity all generate vibrations, so those sections of the glass fiber are wiggling more - and show up red!

 The whole picture is moving towards the left: that's time passing by.
+In a newer version of the live stream, we established a **waterfall diagram**, where time and location axes are swapped.
+In these plots the time is running from the top to the bottom.

+**These are tiny vibrations!** You would not feel them, our measurement device is really sensitive.

+You've probably felt the ground vibrating when a big truck passes nearby?
+It's the same effect, just much weaker, and coming from lots of trucks and cars and swaying trees and other things happening at the surface at the same time.

 ### Taylor Swift